 - Look online for people who are in the same location as you (locals or fellow travelers) to spend a day or so with.
 Thing about country specific Facebook groups for example, or websites like Localites or Meetup.com that connect solo travelers and locals.
 Go to a local’s home for dinner via EatWith.
 Check apps like PartyWith and TravelStoke to find same minded travelers wherever you are.
 Or for the real adventurers among us: Couchsurfing.

-- Guided group round trips can be really nice I recently discovered in Egypt.
-Such tours can be in your own local language (see my Partners page for some Dutch options) or international, like Intrepid and G Adventures.
+- Guided group round trips can be really nice I discovered in Egypt some years ago.
+Such group tours can be in your own local language (see my Partners page for several options) or international, like Intrepid and G Adventures.
 Most groups are pretty generic (like any age, all genders, wide area of interests, individuals and couples, etc.), some more specific (focus interest like photography or hiking, singles, female only, etc.).

 Search online for travel buddy